minding2796/Xtella-Pallimition/README.md

 Earning P rank on all music unlocks 2.5x speed.
 You can see patterns with autoplay.
 ## Music list
+- かめりあ - Exit This Earth's Atomosphere
+- HyuN - Princess of Winter
+- seatrus - Oyasmy
 - HyuN - Grin
 - sasakure.UK - the EmpErroR
 - seatrus - Querasis